mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *SourcesItem) SetLogRemoveFormat(v string)
 ```

-SetLogRemoveFormat gets a reference to the given datadog.NullableString and assigns it to the LogRemoveFormat field.
+SetLogRemoveFormat gets a reference to the given common.NullableString and assigns it to the LogRemoveFormat field.

 <a name="SourcesItem.SetLogRemoveFormatNil"></a>
 ### func \(\*SourcesItem\) [SetLogRemoveFormatNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_sources_item.go#L812>)